fischcheng/fischcheng.github.io/content/post/hugo_blog/index.md

 ### Github pages, user site or project site
 Two kinds of site are supported on GitHub pages, the user/organization site, and the project site.
 For the former, the site itself is a repository, everything under `master` branch will be displayed under this address `https://<username>.github.io`, which is customizable.
 And the later is a website to showcase an existed repo.
 Without changing the original branch, everything under `gh-pages` branch can be accessed under `http://<username>.github.io/<repository>`.
 Github even provides an Automatic Generator to help to create a project site.
 More details can be found [here](https://pages.github.com).

-My website is a user site.
+My website is an user site.
 Under this repo `fischcheng.github.io`, the `source` branch archived all changes to the source codes, and `master` branch store the Hugo-generated HTML pages.

 ### Automated deployment using Wercker